 The central bank bought $2.3 trillion of bonds in two rounds of so-called quantitative easing, or QE, from December 2008 to June 2011 to cap borrowing costs and stimulate the economy.

 Bill Gross, who runs the world’s biggest bond fund at Pacific Investment Management Co., raised the Newport Beach, California-based company’s holdings of Treasuries in May.

-The company increased the proportion of U.S. government and Treasury debt in its $260 billion Total Return Fund (PTTRX) to 35 percent from 31 percent of its asset holdings in April, it said on its website.
+The company increased the proportion of U.S. government and Treasury debt in its $260 billion Total Return Fund (PTTRX:US) to 35 percent from 31 percent of its asset holdings in April, it said on its website.
 Holdings of mortgages dropped to 52 percent from 53 percent.

 Fed Bank of Chicago President Charles Evans said he would support a variety of measures to generate faster job growth, underscoring his preference for more stimulus.

 “I’ve been in favor of pretty much any accommodative policy I’ve heard about,” Evans, who doesn’t vote on the Federal Open Market Committee this year, said in an interview on Bloomberg Television’s “In the Loop” with Betty Liu.

 Fed Bank of Atlanta President Dennis Lockhart, who does have an FOMC vote, said yesterday recent U.S. economic reports indicate the recovery may be losing momentum.
 Lockhart reiterated his view that policy makers need to take further action to stimulate the economy if it becomes clear growth is slowing.